- Reviewed on: 18 May 2016

 So, what do we think of the Devolo home control system as a smart heating system?
 Even though it was designed with the whole home in mind, the heating accessories make the Devolo system a great smart heating system, although not as invasive as the likes of Hive and Nest.
 Unlike those, you don’t need an engineer to install it – in fact, it only took us minutes to do it ourselves.
 It provides per-room temperature control, where Nest and Hive can only control the temperature of the house as a whole.
 However, to control the boiler you'll need the smart thermostat as well.

 The app experience lets it down a bit, but the full website more than makes up for a frustrating mobile app.
 Devolo’s additional accessories can turn a dumb home smart, and it can be a gradual process as all accessories are sold separately.
-With more accessories planned for release in 2016, we’re quite impressed by the Devolo system and excited to see what they have in store in future.

 - Reviewed on: 11 February 2016